nbeach/schema-spec/project-info.md

         .property("name", is.string)
         .property("account", is.schema(accountSpec));

+#### Or Condition
+Using either().or() you can validate a property against two conditions (or sets of conditions) using a logical or.
+In the case below the object would be considered valid is the id property is null, or if it is an integer that is greater than or equal to zero.

+    var is = SchemaSpec.conditions;

+    var spec = new SchemaSpec()
+        .property("id", is.either(is.null).or([is.integer, is.min.value(0)]));

 #### Custom conditions

 You can easily create your own validation conditions.
-Conditions are just functions that take a single value and return true if the value meets the condition or false if it fails.
+Conditions are just functions that take a single property value and return true if the value meets the condition or false if it fails.

     var isNamedJohn = function(value) {
         return value === 'John';